panagiotis-koletsis/inovAPI/README.md

 Additional info

+sudo docker start fastapi-app # if already you have created the container just run it

 sudo docker exec -it fastapi-app /bin/bash    # this open in cli a bash with the structure inside the image folder (You are propably not going to need this command! it is to verify the files are uploaded correctly inside the containder and uploads folder)